 Discover New York City

-Air New Zealand will fly three times a week between Auckland and New York from 17 September 2022, subject to government and regulatory requirements.
+Air New Zealand flies three times a week from Auckland to New York.
 Connections are available from Air New Zealand serviced domestic airports.

 New York City has featured in thousands of songs, books and movies.
 It's also inspired millions of immigrants to move and make a brand new start, full of possibilities and hope.
 As a result, NYC has more than eight million forward-thinking inhabitants who speak more than 800 languages.